Here's a breakdown of some of the benefits and drawbacks of USAA personal loans.

-Members of the bank applying for a loan will be asked standard questions like their name, address, Social Security number, income and employer information.
+Members of the bank applying for a loan will be asked for standard information like their name, address, Social Security number, income and employer information.
 Additional documentation may be required.

 In many cases, according to USAA, you’ll get your rate right away if you’re approved.
 Once you accept your loan terms, the money is typically deposited into your account within 24 hours.

 Remember that before you settle on a bank, it’s important to check personal loan rates with a few lenders based on your loan amount, credit score, location, income and reason for the loan.